isovalent/ebpf-docs/docs/ebpf-library/libxdp/functions/xsk_ring_prod__tx_desc.md

 ### Returns

-`struct xdp_desc`, informations about the packet to be transmitted.
+`struct xdp_desc`, information about the packet to be transmitted.

 ## Usage